Should I Refuse a Breathalyzer Test?

 Consequences for Refusal

-There are significant consequences for refusing to take a BAC test:
+There can be serious penalties for refusing to take a Breathalyzer or blood test:

 - 1st refusal: Automatic one-year license suspension